Train passengers face potential 5.8% fares hike

 About 45% of fares on Britain’s railways are regulated by the Westminster, Scottish and Welsh governments.

-Regulated train fares in England may increase by 5.8% next year, based on a measure of inflation announced on Wednesday.
+Regulated train fares in England may increase by 5.8% next year, despite punctuality in Britain at its lowest level since 2020.

-The Office for National Statistics said Retail Price Index (RPI) inflation rose to 4.8% in July.
+The potential rise is based on the Office for National Statistics announcing that Retail Price Index (RPI) inflation rose to 4.8% in July.

 The Government has not confirmed how it will determine the cap on regulated fare rises in 2026, but this year’s 4.6% hike was one percentage point above RPI in July 2024.